rhettchase/ten-thousand/README.md

 ## Project Description

-Ten Thousand Game App now allows player to start and play the game.
-It allows user to set aside dice each roll, “bank” current score or decide to roll again.
+Ten Thousand Game App allows player to start and play the game.

+Features: It allows user to set aside dice each roll, “bank” current score or decide to roll again.
 The app keeps track of total score and the current round.
+It handles setting aside scoring dice and continuing turn with remaining dice.
+The app validates user input to handle when cheating occurs.
+It also allows users to continue rolling with 6 new dice when all dice have scored in the current turn.
+If a player rolls zilch (no points), the app scores this as a zero and ends the round.

 ### Author: Rhett Chase